-Kathy Strauss is a working artist, scientist, and mother.
-She, her husband, and son live in Baltimore.
-She earned her degree in Art from Westminster College (Pennsylvania) and has been making and exhibiting both fiber art and works on paper for over 25 years.
-She has shown work in many Baltimore area venues including Maryland Art Place, the Creative Alliance, and at Baltimore's annual arts festival ArtScape.
+Kathy Strauss is a working artist, scientist, and mother living in Baltimore.
+She earned her degree in Art from Westminster College (Pennsylvania) and has been making and exhibiting both fiber art and works on paper for over 40 years.
+She has shown work in many Baltimore area venues including Maryland Art Place, the Creative Alliance, and at Baltimore's annusal arts festival ArtScape.
 She has also exhibited work in Pittsburgh, Washington, DC and New York.
 Her work has been included in textbooks (Gateways to Art, Understanding the Visual Arts) and publications (Link, A Critical Journal on the Arts in Baltimore and the World), and is in permanent collections (including Institute for Genome Sciences, Notre Dame of Maryland University, both in Baltimore, MD).
 She has worked with the staff at the Baltimore Museum of Art in Baltimore, and the Textile Museum in Washington, DC demonstrating and lecturing on fiber art techniques.

-Additionally, Kathy Strauss has published an article as first author in Clinical Biochemistry on analysis of transferrin in human serum, as well as other articles as supporting author.
+Kathy Strauss has also published an article as first author in Clinical Biochemistry on analysis of transferrin in human serum, as well as other articles as supporting author.

 Working in both science and art as I do (and have done for 30 years) I have a continuous urge to peer beneath the surface of things.
 Quilts I’ve made in previous years imposed grid-like patterns on natural images, almost classifying or quantitating.
 My work of recent years, however, has been constructing batik sculptures of silk gauze layers, and creating layered monotypes that include solved calculus problems that relate to the printed image(s).
 The work was best described by Jed Dodds, Visual Arts Director of the Creative Alliance (Baltimore MD) for the “Subsurface” exhibit, October 2002: